 - Responding to online reviews of your business and including a link to the survey in your signature line.

 Your customers are vital to the success for your business.
-A well-written survey can play a significant role in identifying what’s working well and areas that may need attention.
-Find free online survey tools and resources that work for your organization and allow you to use customer feedback to grow your business.
+Well-written online quizzes and surveys can play a significant role in identifying what’s working well and areas that may need attention.
+Find free online survey tools, quizzes, and resources that work for your organization and allow you to use customer feedback to grow your business.